novigit/code-notes/python_notes/ete3.md

 ### Basic Tree Attributes

-Create a random tree object with random topology `t` the `t` tree object is represented by its root node `t` is an object of the Tree or TreeNode class
+Create a random tree object with random topology `t`.

+The `t` tree object is represented by its root node.

+`t` is an object of the Tree or TreeNode class.

 ```py
 from ete3 import Tree